plone/training/mastering-plone/features.rst

     We have a running Zope with a database but no content.
     But luckily there is a button to create a Plone site.

-    To use the react frontend you will also have to install plone.restapi while creating the Plone site.
+    To use the React frontend you will also have to install plone.restapi while creating the Plone site.
     In Plone 6 this will be done automatically for you.
     In Plone 5.2 you need to select ``plone.restapi`` by hand: